jjavier-chool/codecrafters-shell-python/README.md

 REPLs, builtin commands, and more.

 # TODO:
-- Refractor; files for built-ins and autocomplete
+- Refractor; files for built-ins and autocomplete.
+Get an agent to do this for me?
 - Reinventing the wheel isn't necessary, but looking into my own attempts at what shlex and readline can accomplish

 # Notes: documentation for utilized libraries